Search for a dark baryon in the $\Xi^-\rightarrow\pi^-+{\rm invisible}$ decay: Data analysis

 After applying the discussed selection criteria, the dominant background events are from the $\xim\ra\pim\lmd(\ra n\piz)$ process, where the neutron and photon showers from $\piz$ decays would deposit energy in the EMC.
 Since the dark baryon has an invisible signature in the detector, the energy sum of all the showers in the EMC, $\emc$, can be utilized as a discriminator to extract the DT yield.
 The showers are required to be located in either the barrel region ($|\cos\theta|<0.80$) or end-cap region ($0.86<|\cos\theta|<0.92$).
 The isolation angle criterion is applied to exclude showers that originate from charged tracks, where the angle subtended by the shower in the EMC and the closest charged track at the EMC must be greater than 10 degrees (20 degrees for $\pb$ tracks since anti-protons interact strongly with nuclei) as measured from the interaction point.
 To suppress electronic noise and showers unrelated to the event, the difference between the EMC time and the event start time is required to be within [0, 700]~ns.

 For the signal events, the energy deposit mainly comes from the interaction between the $\pb$ and the detector, under the condition that the induced showers are already suppressed through the isolation angle criteria.
 However, due to difficulties in accurately modeling anti-proton interactions with the detector material using the {\sc geant4} package, the raw simulation of $\emc$ deviates from data~\cite{pinv}.
 To correct this discrepancy, a control sample of $\jpsi\ra\xim(\ra\pim\lmd(\ra p\pim))\xip(\ra\pip\lmdb(\ra\pb\pip))$ is selected and a data-driven approach is applied.
 The four-momenta of the final state particles in the control sample are obtained through a 6C kinematic fit, where the invariant mass of the $\pb\pip$ ($p\pim$) combination is constrained to the $\lmdb$ ($\lmd$) mass, and the total four-momentum of the final-state particles is constrained to that of the $e^+e^-$ system.
-The $\emc$ of signal events is assigned with a random value from the shape template obtained from the data control sample, according to the MC-truth information of the momentum and polar angle of the anti-proton.
-The contribution from additional $p\pim$ tracks in the control sample is estimated with an MC sample of $\jpsi\ra\xim(\ra\pim\lmd(\ra p\pim))\xip(\ra\pip\lmdb(\ra\pb\pip))$, where only the $p$ and $\pim$ tracks from $\lmd$ are allowed to interact with the detector material in the exclusive simulation.
-The $\emc$ of signal events further eliminates the contribution from additional $p\pim$ tracks by random sampling.
+The $\emc$ of signal events is randomly sampled from the shape template obtained from the data control sample, according to the MC-truth information of the momentum and polar angle of the anti-proton.
+The contribution from additional $p\pim$ tracks in the control sample is already estimated and eliminated in the $\emc$ shape template using an MC sample of $\jpsi\ra\xim(\ra\pim\lmd(\ra p\pim))\xip(\ra\pip\lmdb(\ra\pb\pip))$, where only the $p$ and $\pim$ tracks from $\lmd$ are allowed to interact with the detector material in the exclusive simulation.